 This wasn’t his call.
 The first officer, who was the Pilot Monitoring, was responsible for verifying that the checklist was complete, not the captain.
 More importantly, the checklist was not complete, as the first officer had been interrupted a few minutes before and had not gone back to it.

-However, the first officer didn’t argue but made the same call: “Approaches are done.”
+However, the first officer didn’t argue but repeated the words: “Approaches are done.”
 He tried twice more to get through to the FBO at the airport with no response.
 His attempts to call them, which was really not essential at that time, were frequently interrupted by discussion with the captain and radio calls.
 The work load was high and as they were under 10,000 feet, the ‘sterile cockpit rule’ applied.
 This is a general prohibition on non-essential duties or activities while the aircraft is involved in taxi, take-off, landing and all other flight operations conducted below 10,000 feet except cruise flight.
 The point is to keep the pilots focused during critical phases of flight with a clear-cut rule that allows for chatting, sight-seeing and interruptions by cabin crew during other times.

 The first officer’s calls to the FBO were not just contravening the sterile cockpit but it clearly caused him to be distracted from his primary responsibility: complete the approach checklist and monitor the flight instruments.